ajhenley/gitbook/string_assignment.md

 # String assignment

-Write a program that assigns your name to a variable and outputs to a console.
+Write a Java program that assigns your name to a variable and prints the variable to the console.